JanuarySnow/Curseadelica/README.md

 Install from Wabbajack - > go to install folder - > run modorganizer.exe -> then click the arrow next to "run SKSE" in the top right corner.

+Space required : around 250GB+ I guess

+performance : bad

+Use the Upscaler mod or something if you want, modlist dosnt use ENB so you can use the free one probably.

 Enjoy!

 ( no seriously, enjoy it, you have to. its mandatory)